-The traineeship period usually starts on 1 March and 1 October, but for translation trainees they may start on other dates.
+The traineeship period usually starts on 1 October and 1 March, but for translation trainees they may start on other dates.

-For the March traineeships the application deadline is 28 August of the preceding year.
+For the March traineeships the application deadline is 31 August of the preceding year.

 Launched in 1960, this is the longest running traineeship programme of its kind.
 The traineeships at the European Commission will provide you with practical knowledge of the working of Commission departments and enable you to acquire personal experience through the contacts you will make in the course of your everyday work.
 You will also be able to further and put into practice the knowledge you have acquired during your studies.
 Usually, trainees are awarded a training grant, while disabled trainees may receive a supplementary grant.